hlynch/Biometry2021/docs/Week-9-lab.md

 R^{2} = 1-\frac{\Sigma{(Y_{i}-\hat{Y_{i}})^{2}}}{\Sigma{Y_{i}^{2}}}
 $$

 Why does R do that?
 In the first case, you have a slope and an intercept, and R is comparing the model you have against an alternate model which includes only an intercept.
 When you have an intercept-only model, that intercept is going to be the mean $\bar{Y}$.
 (Does it make sense why that is?)
 However, when you have supressed the intercept, the original alternate model (intercept only) no longer makes sense.
 So R chooses a new alternate model which is one of just random noise with $\bar{Y}=0$.
 If we look at the expression above, the effect of this is to increase the residuals going into SSE and the total sum of squares SST.
 However, the increase in SST is generally larger than the increase in SSE, which means that the R2 actually increases.
-The bottom line is that funny things happy when you suppress the intercept and while the outut (effect sizes and standard errors) is still perfectly valid, the metrics of model fit become different and the with-intercept and without-intercept models can no longer be compared sensibly.
+The bottom line is that funny things happy when you suppress the intercept and while the output (effect sizes and standard errors) is still perfectly valid, the metrics of model fit become different and the with-intercept and without-intercept models can no longer be compared sensibly.

 ##Weighted regression